byemaxx/MetaTree/doc/USER_MANUAL.md

 MetaTree supports two options for testing differences between two independent groups:

 - **Wilcoxon Rank Sum Test (Mann–Whitney U test)** (default): a non-parametric test that compares distributions without assuming normality.
-- **Two-sample T-test (Welch)**: an option that assumes approximately normally distributed data but does not assume equal variances between groups.
-Select the test in the Comparison panel under "Test:".

     -   **Exact Method (Combined observations ≤ 12)**: When the total number of observations across both groups is small, MetaTree computes the **exact p-value** by enumerating all possible group label assignments and calculating the exact distribution of the U statistic.

     -   **Normal Approximation (Combined observations > 12)**: For larger datasets, MetaTree applies the **normal approximation** to the Mann–Whitney U distribution.
 Included steps are:
         - computing the U statistic
         - applying tie correction
         - applying continuity correction
         - converting U to a Z-score
         - obtaining the p-value from the standard normal distribution.

++ **T-test (Welch)**: an option that assumes approximately normally distributed data but does not assume equal variances between groups.
+Select the test in the Comparison panel under "Test:".

 ### 7.3.
 Effect Size
 **Cohen's d** is calculated to quantify the magnitude of the difference.
 It represents the standardized difference between the two group means, using a pooled standard deviation that accounts for the sample sizes and variances of both groups.